-Cagibi’s annual Macaron Prize in fiction, nonfiction, and poetry—and this year introducing a cartoon category.
+Cagibi’s Macaron Prize submission period is currently closed.
+Winners and second-place finalists will be published in the Cagibi 2020 print issue—the list of winners may be found on that page.
+The annual Macaron Prize is in fiction, nonfiction, and poetry—and this year introducing a cartoon category.
 Featuring 2020 guest judges (in typical Cagibi style alpha order) Andre Dubus III in Fiction, Emily Flake in Cartoon, Jill Bialosky in Nonfiction, and Nick Flynn in Poetry.
+(The cartoon category was canceled.)
 Prize winners receive $1000, plus publication.
-Winners and finalists will be published in a Macaron Prize 2020 Cagibi print issue, with the launch of this issue celebrated at an event in New York City.
-To enter the contest, read the submission guidelines.
+The launch of the Cagibi 2020 print issue will be celebrated by video from New York City.
 Read more about the judges below.

 Updates and News:

 - Macaron Prize 2020 winners are announced on the Cagibi 2020 print issue page.

 - Submission period now closed.
 Deadline was midnight 1/30.